Communications strategy for research

-We help research programmes plan for impact from day one — connecting evidence, audiences and outcomes.
+We help research programmes plan for impact from day one — connecting audiences, outputs and outcomes.

-We bring strategic thinking from 25 years in reserach communications to help uncover what you want to achieve, identify the best routes to reach the audiences you want to target, and the most effective mechanisms to use – whether you’re looking to attract new funding, collaborations or demonstrate impact.
+We’ll use this guiding principle to uncover what you want to achieve, identify the best routes to reach the audiences you want to target, and the most effective mechanisms to use – whether you’re looking to attract new funding, collaborations or showcase how your work makes a difference.

-We start by understanding what your research aims to achieve and the change you want to see.
-We’ll identify how communications can help deliver real-world impact in policy, practice or public understanding.
+We start by understanding what your research aims to achieve and the changes you want to see.
+We’ll identify how your work, and communications, can help deliver real-world impact in policy, practice or public understanding.

 2. Map and understand your audiences